ElektraInitiative/PermaplanT/doc/decisions/backend_orm_crate.md

 ## Problem

 We are currently using [diesel](https://github.com/diesel-rs/diesel) as our ORM in Rust.

 Since diesel doesn't support async out of the box we will look at other alteratives and see if a switch is reasonable.
+The reason why I believe pure async is better in our case is that it quite difficult (especially for Rust beginners) to mix async and blocking code.

 There might also be advantages of other ORM crates that as of writing this have not been considered.

 ## Constraints